A vision for collaboration.

 Today, the “Kenan impact” can be seen in thriving businesses and communities around the world.
 We’re proud to be affiliated with other institutes endowed through the generosity of the Kenan family:

-William R. Kenan Jr. Fund established to support a variety of initiatives, including the development of an institute of private enterprise, the brainchild of Frank Hawkins Kenan.
+1983 • William R. Kenan Jr. Fund is established to support a variety of initiatives, including the development of an institute of private enterprise, the brainchild of Frank Hawkins Kenan.

-University of North Carolina Board of Governors approves establishment of the institute within the business school at the University of North Carolina at Chapel Hill.
+1985 • William University of North Carolina Board of Governors approves establishment of the institute within the business school at UNC-CH and names Rollie Tillman Jr., UNC Vice Chancellor for University relations and KFBS marketing professor, as the director.
+The first Board of Trustees meeting is held in November.

-Initial institute programs focus on research, executives-in-residence, enterprise fellows, management seminars and an association of venture founders.
+1986 • Initial Institute programs focus on research, executives-in-residence (including Wendy's restaurant founder Dave Thomas), enterprise fellows, management seminars and an association of venture founders.

-International Conference on Competitiveness hosted.
-Ross Perot and David Gergen keynote.
+1989 • Kenan Institute hosts the International Conference on Competitiveness with keynote speakers Ross Perot and David Gergen.